NAPLES TAILOR-MADE FOR YOU

 - Largo Castello, Maschio Angioino, San Carlo Theater, Umberto I Gallery

-- Piazza del Plebiscito, Palazzo Reale, Church of S. Francesco da Paola
+- Piazza del Plebiscito, Royal Palace, Church of San Francesco di Paola

-- Piazza del Gesù, Spaccanapoli, Church of Gesù Nuovo, Church of Santa Chiara, San Domenico Maggiore, Duomo of San Gennaro
+- Piazza MatteottiPiazza del Gesù, Spaccanapoli, Church of Gesù Nuovo, Church of Santa Chiara, San Domenico Maggiore, San Gennaro Cathedral (external visit)

-- Via San Gregorio Armeno
+- Nativity scenes of Via San Gregorio Armeno

 Good to know